This one is for all you people who want to finish high school (or something) but are having deep, dark doubts…

 NEVER GIVE UP!

-If you still think you can’t do it, then drop me a line.
+If you still think you can’t do it, then drop me a line by clicking here.
 I’ll make sure you see yourself in a whole new and better way.

 Until next time,